|

 the glove compartment sat.
 The result is a very long, consistent

+presentation of the veneer sheet.
 Once mounted, the veneer was flattened,

 rubbed down and prepared for French Polishing.
 The numerous holes for